quandqn/quandqn.github.io/content/ctfs/2017/plaidctf/README.md

 PlaidCTF has a series about `X is hard`, where `X` is a math operator.

 So, like the past years, we should find some `bug` in operator that made the result `wrong`.
-And this year `bug` is [logarithms bug](http://www.datamath.org/Story/LogarithmBug.htm).
+And this year's `bug` is [logarithms bug](http://www.datamath.org/Story/LogarithmBug.htm).

 ### zipper - Misc (50 pts)